| Package name | Weekly Downloads | Version | License | Updated |

 config:

-optionalInfoArgument: true
+optionalInfoArgument: truemakeResolverTypeCallable

 type: boolean

-in order to allow the Resolver type to be callable
+Set to true in order to allow the Resolver type to be callable

 Usage Examples